kyverno/website/content/en/docs/Installation/_index.md

 The Kyverno policy engine runs as an admission webhook and requires a CA-signed certificate and key to setup secure TLS communication with the kube-apiserver (the CA can be self-signed).
 There are 2 ways to configure the secure communications link between Kyverno and the kube-apiserver.

-### Option 1: Use kube-controller-manager to generate a CA-signed certificate
+### Option 1: Let Kyverno automatically generate a self-signed CA and a certificate

 Kyverno can request a CA signed certificate-key pair from `kube-controller-manager`.
 To install Kyverno in a cluster that supports certificate signing, run the following command on a host with kubectl `cluster-admin` access: